CURocketEngineering/telemetry-2021/README.md

 * Visit `http://127.0.0.1:5000/` in a browser to use the app
 * Quit with `ctrl+c` in the terminal
 * Type `deactivate` to quit the virtual environment

+### Issues
+The pip package for digi-xbee has had some issues lately.
+If you get errors on the import, change line 230 of `telemetry-env/lib/python3.9/site-packages/digi/xbee/models/mode.py` from
+`return sum(op.code for op in options if lambda option: option != cls.EXPLICIT)` to
+`return sum(op.code for op in options if op < cls.UNSUPPORTED_ZDO_PASSTHRU)`.